-Before you hit send, make sure you carefully proofread and edit your email.
+Before you send, make sure to carefully proofread and edit your email.
 You should look for misspellings, homonyms, grammar and punctuation errors, Smith said.
 Careless email mistakes will only make you look bad to your recipients.

 It’s always best to keep your emails short and sweet.
 Emails are not meant to be as brief as text messages, Smith said, but they are meant to be a form of quick communication.
 If your email is too wordy, try editing it down to make it more concise.

 “Recipients will only read the first line or two before deciding whether to keep or delete [an email],” Smith said.
-“Be sure you are saying what you need to say efficiently."
-[Get the Feeling No One is Reading Your Emails?
-You May Be Right ]
+“Be sure you are saying what you need to say sufficiently.”

-Acronyms and buzzwords can confuse recipients and make you look unprofessional.
-Stick to writing out full words and using layman’s terms to get your point across, although exceptions can be made depending on who you’re emailing.
-For example, Smith said that using acronyms may be acceptable in the occasional internal email, but any email you send – especially to clients – should be written in language that’s easy to understand.
+Acronyms and buzzwords can confuse recipients and make you look unprofessional, according to Smith.
+Stick to writing out full words and using layman’s terms to get your point across, although exceptions can be made depending on whom you’re emailing.
+For example, acronyms may be acceptable in the occasional internal email, but any email you send – especially to clients – should be written in language that’s easy to understand, Smith said.

 “You never want to say anything bad about someone in an email,” Smith said.
 “It is simply too easy for it to be forwarded and have it end up being read by someone for whom it was not intended.”

 When you’re writing a professional email, keep the exclamation marks to a minimum.
-One exclamation mark is too many, Smith said.
-Keep your punctuation professional, and unless you’re best friends with the intended recipient, Smith said you should avoid using emoticons in emails, too.
+Even one exclamation mark can be too many, Smith said.
+Keep your punctuation professional, and unless you’re friendly with the intended recipient, Smith said you should avoid using emoticons or emojis in emails, too.

 “Truly consider who needs to be in the loop on this communication,” Smith said.
 “Do they need this information, or is there something they can add to the conversation?”

-Since the BCC feature allows you to add someone to an email conversation without others knowing, it can be a little harder to determine when or if it’s right to use it.
-However, Smith said that there are times when BCC-ing others is a good idea.
-Some examples Smith provided include:
+The bcc feature allows you to add someone to an email conversation without others knowing, so it can be a little harder to determine when or if it’s right to use it.
+Smith said that there are times when bcc-ing others is a good idea.